 Truckload Freight Charges are Different From LTL

 The charges involved in LTL and full truckload shipping are much different.
 The same applies to the quoting process.
 The carrier selection, as well as the vetting process, is also very different.
 The insurance and tracking practices are much different.
-Regarding LTL vs. truckload, there are just a handful of rules (very few) that is applicable to the two.
+Regarding LTL vs. truckload, there are just a handful of rules (very few) that applies to the two.
 Of course, this can apply to freight charges.

 The freight charges between LTL and truckload can vary wildly, it all depends on a range of factors.
-Although an excellent broker will always be a better negotiator when it comes to seeking for better rates via LTL carriers.
+Although an excellent broker will always be a better negotiator when it comes to seeking better rates via LTL carriers.
 Freight routes and lanes shouldn't change much as days go by.
 Regarding truckload shipping quotes, charges can vary according to the capacity and markets.
 For example, a truckload quote received in July will be probably different from one received in December, or August.

 Some parts of the country usually feel crunch during produce seasons every year.
 Holidays also always affect the full truckload freight charges.
-For each shipment, whether LTL or otherwise, it is different, so do not assume that freight rates will always stay the same.
+For each shipment, whether LTL or otherwise, it is different, so do not assume that freight rates will forever stay the same.
 They are bound to fluctuate from time to time.

-All Freight Charge are Not Made Equal
+All Freight Charge is Not Made Equal

 Note that freight charges aren't universal.
 Some are sizable national carriers, who have coverage maps that usually stretch across the entire continent in America (including the United States, Puerto Rico, and Canada) and have thousands of drivers and trucks under their employ.
-Others, on the other hand, are smaller, and more regional carriers, that specialize particularly in geographical areas.
-These ones can also offer excellent freight rates and services for the areas they cover.
+Others, on the other hand, are smaller, and more regional carriers, that specialize mainly in geographical areas.
+These can also offer excellent freight rates and services for the areas they cover.

-In addition, note that this type of arrangements won't apply to every kind of charge (including residential delivery, reweigh or re-class charges, volume quotes, and limited access shipping, to mention a few.
+Also, note that this type of arrangements won't apply to every kind of charge (including residential delivery, reweigh or re-class charges, volume quotes, and limited access shipping, to mention a few.
 Do not forget, that because a liftgate cost $50 on a previous shipment, does not mean it will be the same on your next.

 Freight Charges Can Also Be Applied to Damaged Freight

 Damaged freight remains one of the most stressful parts of the industry.
-Mainly because damaged freight (of one form or another), isn't avoidable.
+Mainly because damaged shipment (of one form or another), isn't avoidable.
 If you are a frequent shipper, chances that you are going to have to handle damaged freight once (at the least) are on the high side.
 Before the day comes, it is crucial to understand that charges can still be applied to damaged freight.

 It is crucial to know the insurance coverages offered by any carrier you are using according to your item’s declared value or freight class before shipping.
 If you are moving expensive freight, it is recommended that you invest in third party insurance.
-This is because it a streamlined process, that deals with carriers directly, and is more likely to settle compensation quickly for a legitimate damage or loss).
+This is because of it a streamlined process, that deals with carriers directly, and is more likely to settle compensation quickly for legitimate damage or loss).
 Look to your broker for more clarification on the issue.